 2) Whether the donor is available in your treatment country Due to legislation pertaining to pregnancy limits and types of donors, some sperm donors are unavailable in certain countries.
-In Denmark, both open and non-contact donors are permitted.
+In Denmark, both ID release and No ID release donors are permitted.

-There are two types of sperm donors: open and non-contact donors.
+There are two types of sperm donors: ID release and No ID release donors.

-Non-contact donors are also called anonymous donors.
+A No ID release donor (previously known as a non-contact donor) doesn't want his identity to be revealed to the child.
+No ID release donors are also called anonymous donors.
 However, their identities are known to us, and their online profiles contain a wide range of personal information.
-That's why it's more accurate to refer to these donors as non-contact donors.
+That's why it's more accurate to refer to these donors as No ID release donors.

-If you choose an open donor, your child can find out the identity of the donor when he/she comes of age.
+If you choose an ID release donor (previously known as an open donor), your child can find out the identity of the donor when he/she comes of age.
 Your child - and only your child - can obtain this information by contacting us.
-We also offer the child the option of doing a DNA test to ensure full certainty of his or her genetic heritage.

 Whether both types of donors are available in your treatment country, depends on the legislation of the individual country.
-If having an open or non-contact donor is important for you, consider getting treatment in a country that allows your preferred donor type.
+If having an ID release or No ID release donor is important for you, consider getting treatment in a country that allows your preferred donor type.
 Contact us if you need more information about opportunities in other countries.